lennart-finke/GodoTeX/README.md

 3. The add-on depends on [`CSharpMath.SkiaSharp`](https://github.com/verybadcat/CSharpMath), licensed under MIT, as a nuget package.
 You integrate this into your existing Godot Mono project by copying the `<ItemGroup>`-tags into your project's `.csproj`-file from `GodoTeX.csproj`.
 4. Enable the addon in the settings, as usual.
 You can now create a `LaTeX` node and start your math excapades!

+## Disclosure of Funding
+$\text{Godo}\TeX$ was initially funded by the German Government, specifically the Bundesnachrichtendienst, as part of the BND Summer of Code.
+It is featured on the program's website [here](https://www.bnd.bund.de/DE/Karriere/SummerOfCode/SummerOfCode_node.html).
 ## License
-Licensed under MIT. © 2022 fi-le
+Licensed under MIT. © 2022-2023 fi-le